bradbell/rustad/readme.md

     This is important when computing derivatives where some of the components are nan, but they are not used.

-## Under Construction
-Reduce tape size both during recording and by optimizing the operation sequence.
+10. Reduce tape size both during recording.
     For example: multiplication by the constants zero and one and addition by zero does not need to be recorded.

-This optimization should use less memory and be faster than CppAD's optimization because it does not re-tape the operation sequence.
+11. Avoid recomputaiton in AD function objects by detecting equivalent constants, dynamic parameters, and varialbes.

 ## Goals Before Stable API